Alfred E. Perlman: New York Central and Penn Central

 Even as chief executive officer, Perlman was known to carry boots and denims in his business car.
 Among the business maxims Perlman is best remembered for is a comment which appeared in the New York Times on July 3, 1958.
 "After you've done a thing the same way for two years, look it over carefully.
 After five years, look at it with suspicion.
 And after ten years, throw it away and start all over."
 In 1960, with railroad deregulation under the Staggers Rail Act more than two decades away, Perlman was quoted as saying the railroad industry could solve its own problems "If we can be permitted as volume carriers to price our services competitively, based on costs."

 Beginning February 1, 1968, Perlman was president, director, and chief administrative office of Penn Central Transportation (PC), the ill-fated merger of the New York Central with the Pennsylvania Railroad.
 Stuart T. Saunders, leader of the Pennsylvania for five years, was named chairman.
 Penn Central operated a system with 40,000 mi of track in fourteen states and two Canadian provinces.
 It had total assets of $6.3 billion and annual revenues of nearly $2 billion.
-Within two years of merger, competition from trucking on the federally funded Interstate Highway System and the St. Lawrence Seaway, deindustralization in the Northeast and Rust Belt, an economic downturn, strict regulation, heavy taxation, redundant trackage, outdated work rules, the inability to end money-losing passenger services and the forced 1969 integration of the financially disabled New York, New Haven and Hartford Railroad by the Interstate Commerce Commission, coupled with Penn Central's own bungled integration of the merged companies and mismanagement, resulted in the largest corporate bankruptcy in American history at the time.
+Within two years of merger, competition from trucking on the federally funded Interstate Highway System and the St. Lawrence Seaway, deindustrialization in the Northeast and Rust Belt, an economic downturn, strict regulation, heavy taxation, redundant trackage, outdated work rules, the inability to end money-losing passenger services and the forced 1969 integration of the financially disabled New York, New Haven and Hartford Railroad by the Interstate Commerce Commission, coupled with Penn Central's own bungled integration of the merged companies and mismanagement, resulted in the largest corporate bankruptcy in American history at the time.
 After Perlman's death, his son stated, "My father was Vice-Chairman of the Penn Central and has been quoted as saying that was not a merger, but a takeover."

-Western Pacific and Retirement
+Western Pacific and retirement

 Along with Stuart T. Saunders and David C. Bevan (both from the Pennsylvania), Perlman was dismissed from the Penn Central on June 8, 1970.
 Saunders, an attorney, returned to private practice having held onto his stock and suffered a personal loss of $700,000 (in 1970 dollars).
 Bevan was tried and acquitted for embezzling $4 million in Penn Central funds.
 Perlman, however, remained in railroading, and was hired to revitalize the Western Pacific Railroad.
 He served as president from December 1, 1970, to December 31, 1972, and chairman from 1970 until his retirement on June 24, 1976.
 Later that year, the Western Pacific was sold to a private investment group led by Perlman protégé Robert G. "Mike" Flannery.
 The Western Pacific was merged into the Union Pacific Railroad on January 1, 1983.

 Death

-Perlman died on April 30, 1983 in San Francisco, California.
+Perlman died on April 30, 1983, in San Francisco, California.
 He is remembered as one of Trains Magazine's ten most-prominent railroad presidents of the Twentieth Century.